danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Add screenshot to Twitter OG metadata
 - Make markdown links open in a new tab
 - Demonstrate Markdown format in ReadMe
+- Clean up the article content
+- Invite other programmers to write articles

 ## Nice-to-Have-but-not-Essential To-Do List

 - Enable dynamic pagination on individual articles (next article, previous article)
-- Add fade-in animations when scrolling down the homepage
+- Add fade-in animations when scrolling down the homepage (Harder than expected)
 - Add copy buttons for each code block
 - Scroll to the top of the <article> element when clicking on a link (This seems much harder than expected!)
 - Make the search bar functional (...eventually)